 Labor Market Information: Household Labor Force Surveys

-This seminar is designed for economists, statisticians, researchers, analysts, and managers working with labor market information in national statistical programs.
+This seminar is designed for economists, statisticians, researchers, analysts, and other professionals working with labor market information in national statistical programs.

-Participants should have an elementary knowledge of statistics and some experience in analyzing labor or social data.
+Participants should have an elementary knowledge of statistics and some experience in analyzing labor or economic data.

 To develop participants' capability to produce and analyze labor market information collected from households by:

 - Presenting methodologies for designing and conducting household labor force surveys